 It depends on the requirement.
 Stainless steel can be welded with shielded metal arc welding (MIG), gas tungsten arc welding (TIG), and stick welding, and each of the processes yields a slightly different result.

-If artistry is paramount, then the finesse of TIG welding could be a good fit, but if speed and efficiency are a priority, then your choice should be Mig.
+If artistry is paramount, the finesse of TIG welding could be a good fit, but if speed and efficiency are a priority, then your choice should be MIG.